 Single securities

-As part of our SI methodology, we exclude controversial business activities (i.e., weapons) as well as high severity environmental, social and governance-related incidents that may negatively impact stakeholders, the environment or the company's operations.
+As part of our SI methodology, we exclude companies involved in certain controversial business activities (e.g., thermal coal, weapons) as well as high severity environmental, social and governance-related incidents that may negatively impact stakeholders, the environment or the company's operations.
 Examples of such incidents could include bribery or damage to the environment, when the company is directly responsible for such misconducts (e.g., oil-spills).
+UBS also excludes companies violating OECD Guidelines for Multinational Enterprises” and “UN Guiding Principles on Business and Human Rights”.

-UBS Manage SI aims at promoting environmental, social and governance (ESG) characteristics such as, climate change, water, pollution and waste management, gender-related matters and governance.
+UBS Manage SI promotes environmental, social and governance (ESG) characteristics such as, climate change, water, pollution and waste management, gender-related matters and governance.
 This is done by selecting instruments that aim to finance sustainable economic developments and environmental projects by engaging companies to improve their performance on ESG issues and opportunities, and investments that support businesses generating positive outcomes for people and planet.

 Since UBS Manage SI follows a fund selection process, ESG criteria are integrated in the fund research process to ensure the selected funds support the ESG characteristics of your portfolio.
-As part of this, we intend to
+As part of this, we:

 - identify fund strategies that follow specific sustainable investing (SI) approaches with intentional sustainability benefits and